3C277.1 e-MERLIN workshop: Part 1 - Calibration

 mode='***', quackinterval='**')

-Re-plot in plotms (tick reload option and replot if you still have it open) to check that the bad data at the start of each scan are gone.
-There are still some irregular periods of bad data which will be flagged later.
+Re-plot in plotms (select the reload option and replot if you still have it open) to verify that the bad data at the beginning of each scan is eliminated.
+There are still some irregular periods of bad data, which will be flagged later.

 2D.
 Flag the bad end channels (step 4)